 Weaving Water

-Bela took inspiration from the structure of seaweed farms to build and fabricate Weaving Water.
+Designer Bela Rofe took inspiration from the structure of seaweed farms to build and fabricate Weaving Water.
 She built a 2.4m by 1.5m timber loom to form the outer frame.
 The structure is held together by transparent strips of alginate and agar bioplastics cast with female human hair and dried seaweeds, cased in algae yarn.
 The materials are concoctions of different recipes and experiments that entangle human and nature into a single living entity.
-She used traditional techniques like manual sewing, knotting, woodwork, and wet felting, as well as digital fabrication techniques like laser cutting and CNC milling.
+She used traditional techniques like manual sewing, knotting, woodwork and wet felting.
+Alongside digital fabrication techniques such as laser cutting and CNC milling.

 Ingredients